datduong/EncodeGeneOntology/README.md

 Alternatively, you can also train your own embedding.
 You only need to prepare your datasets into the [same format here](https://drive.google.com/drive/folders/1DITbTYg_49lpDu_RmHzY5WVTG7Acp_7B?usp=sharing)

-## Applications for Definition and Position encoder
+## Applications for Definition and Position encoders

+### Compare functions of genes and proteins

+### Predict new GO labels unseen in training data